blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     login-AzureRmAccount
     ```

 6. Execute the following PowerShell commands in the PowerShell ISE to create a new storage account and generate the T-SQL needed to configure managed backup for the database.
-Before executing the script, change the **$storageAcctName** variable to a unique name.
+Before executing the script, change the **$storageAcctName** variable to a unique name and change the location to match the location you are deploying into for this lab.

     ```powershell
     $storageAcctName = "[unique storage account name]"

-    $resourceGroupName = "DRsite"
+    $resourceGroupName = "CloudShop2"
     $containerName= "backups"
-    $location = "South Central US"
+    $location = "[choose the region you are using for this lab]"
     $storageSkuName = "Standard_LRS"

     "Creating Storage Account $storageAcctName"